5 stocks I want to buy in 2021

 Basically, take the company private.

 In light of this news, I sold all the BPY.UN/BPY units I owned and locked-in my price premium.
-I moved all that money and bought a boring, low-cost indexed ETF for the U.S. Total Market (VTI).
+I moved money into low-cost ETF VTI and some BlackRock stock.

 What does this have to do with RioCan and buying more in 2021?